Perl/PPCs/ppcs/ppcTODO-more-list-utils.md

 These operators are similar to `grep` in scalar context, though yield a simple boolean truth value relating to how many input values made the filter block yield true. `any` yields true when its block yields true for at least one of its input values, or false if they all yield false. `all` yields true only if every input value makes the block yield true, or false if at least one yields false.

-These operators only yield a single scalar; in list context therefore they will just provide a single-element list containing that boolean scalar.

 A consequence of these rules is what happens when given an empty list.
 A call to `any` with an empty list does not have any input values which made the block return true, so its result is false.
 Conversely, a call to `all` with an empty list does not have any input values which made the block return false, so its result is true.

 The key difference between these operators and `grep` is that these will short-circuit and stop evaluating the block once its result is determined.
 In particular, the first time `any` sees a true result, it knows its result so it can stop; only testing more input values while each yields false.
 Conversely, `all` will stop as soon as it sees a false result, knowing that to be its answer; it only continues while each value yields true from the block.
 This short-circuiting is a key reason to choose these over the `grep` operator.